ad-ha/atw/README.md

 * Purchase Price (sensor.{symbol}_purchase_price)

 ### Lovelace Cards
+**IMPORTANT NOTE: Lovelace cards will be moved into a specific frontend integration to ease the setup process.
+WIP**

 Enhance your Home Assistant dashboard with custom Lovelace cards designed for the Advanced Trading Wallet integration.

 Add the resources to your Lovelace configuration: